DipakSirsath312/AI-ChatBot_Javascript-Project_Gemini-API/README.md

 3. Open index.html in a browser (or use Live Server).
 4. Add your Gemini API key inside App.js if required.

+## 🧩 Notes

+This branch is part of a use-case based development flow.

+It focuses only on handling user input and responses.

+Additional features like chat history, loaders, and UI enhancements are planned in later branches.

+##

 ---
 # Branch: `UC-4-ErrorThrow_addMessage`